3 Ways to Create A Simple Responsive Logo In CSS

 </header>

 This is an alternative version of the above “split logo”.
-Pretty much the same graphic and text strategy, except that we lose the text on small screens to make things look more streamlined.
+Pretty much the same graphic and text strategy, except that we hide the text on small screens to make things look more streamlined.

 That’s all for this guide, and here is a small section on some extras and links that may be useful to you.